yhan/payment.gateway.checkout.com/README.md

    1. Idempotency: remind client of API that payment has already been created, and it is available at this location.

    1. Reject duplicated  `PaymentRequest`.

+# TODO

+1. Check `BankPaymentId` in tests when bank replies